 By Rick Steves and Pat O'Connor

 The Wicklow Mountains, while only 15 miles south of Dublin, feel remote — enough so to have provided a handy refuge for opponents to English rule.
 Rebels who took part in the 1798 Irish uprising hid out here for years.
 The area only became more accessible in 1800, when the frustrated British built a military road to help flush out the rebels.
 Today, this same road — now R-115 — takes you through the Wicklow area to Glendalough, at its south end.
 While the valley is the darling of the Dublin day-trip tour organizers, for the most part it doesn't live up to the hype.
-But two blockbuster sights — Glendalough and the Gardens of Powerscourt — make a visit worth considering.
+But two blockbuster sights — Glendalough and the Powerscourt Estate Gardens — make a visit worth considering.
 And not far to the west is the Irish National Stud, a fun stop for equestrian fans.

-A mile above the village of Enniskerry, the Gardens of Powerscourt cover 47 acres within the 700-acre estate.
+A mile above the village of Enniskerry, the Powerscourt Estate Gardens cover 47 acres within a 700-acre estate.
 The dreamy driveway alone is a mile long.
-While the mansion's interior, only partially restored after a 1974 fire, isn't much, its meticulously kept aristocratic gardens are Ireland's best.
+The mansion's interior is only partially restored after a 1974 fire (and only available for special events).
+But its meticulously kept aristocratic gardens are Ireland's best.
 The house was commissioned in the 1730s by Richard Wingfield, first viscount of Powerscourt.
 The gardens you can see today were created during the Victorian era (1858–1875).

 Upon entry, you'll get a flier laying out 40-minute and one-hour walks.
 The "one-hour" walk takes 30 minutes at a relaxed amble.
 With the impressive summit of the Great Sugar Loaf Mountain as a backdrop, and a fine Japanese garden, Italian garden, and goofy pet cemetery along the way, this attraction provides the scenic greenery I hoped to find in the rest of the Wicklow area.
 Parts of the lush movies Barry Lyndon and The Count of Monte Cristo were filmed in this well-watered aristocratic fantasy.